Horror logo

 Sgt.
 Brazda of the Československá Armáda

-The bouncing train jostled my thoughts.
-I put the letter down and tucked it back into the dirty envelope left to me on my doorstep in the dead of night the previous evening.
+The cheery voice of the steward and his refreshment trolley interrupted my musings.
+I accepted the soothing cup of tea and sipped it as best I could manage on the lurching train, tucking the letter back into the safety of its dirty envelope which had been left to me on my doorstep in the dead of night the previous evening.

 It was curious to think why this particular story should be suddenly thrust under my magnifying glass.
-Yet, given my personal history, I was not sure why it had not entered my mind to explore it on my own.
-I recalled the many nights curled in my Slavic mother's lap, begging to be told the peculiar story of the bony-legged woman whose cabin was surrounded by a fence of skulls.
+Yet, given my personal history with it, I was not sure why it had not entered my mind previously to dissect it.

-"Fairytales are rarely fair, nor do they have happy endings, and more often than not, they have sad beginnings.
+"Fairy tales are rarely fair, nor do they have happy endings, and more often than not, they have sad beginnings.
 Do not dismiss the plight of Baba Yaga, who was nothing more than a woman forced to live off the land, banished to the woods for only God knows why."

 The thought of what my mother, Zdenka, would think of me taking this journey if she had still been alive to accompany me crossed my mind.
-It was approaching a year since she had passed, but her voice was still as clear in my memory as if we had spoken yesterday.
+It was approaching a year since she had passed, yet her voice was as clear in my memory as if we had spoken yesterday.

 I flipped open the file folder and began reading the diary inside.
 It was un-dated, yet plainly an antique.
 I moved each page with gloved fingers as delicately as if feeding a hummingbird.

-Joseph hath laid with me in the cabin a month ago.
-Though he pledged me his troth, I awoke to find him absconded — with both my maidenhead and my little purse.
-I know not what I shall do now.
-Father hath turned a blind eye to my suffering.
-He cares not that I was lured into sin.
-Dearest friend, I have nowhere to hide, nothing to eat, and my future feels bleak as the coming winter.
-The child and I shall starve.
+Joseph hath lain with me in the cabin a month ago.
+Though he pledged me his troth, I awoke to find him absconded — with both my maidenhead and my meagre purse.

 Ever thine, Eleonora